Rigidity Conjectures: Introduction

 Focusing on the abelian case, using Gelfand's duality, we analyze continuous surjections between \v{C}ech-Stone remainders.
-Dow and Hart showed in \cite{DowHart.Images} that if $X^*$ is a continuous image of $\NN^*$ then $X$ must be homeomorphic, modulo compact, to $\NN$.
+In \cite{DowHart.Images} Dow and Hart showed that under $\PFA$ that if $X^*$ is a continuous image of $\NN^*$ then $X$ must be homeomorphic, modulo compact, to $\NN$.
 We extend significantly their result: